shrutikapoor08/tanstack-example-jokes/README.md

 ### 3. Styling with Tailwind
   [✅] Add tailwind
-  [] style nicely with tailwind
+  [✅] style nicely with tailwind
-  [] Fix TS issues
+  [✅] Fix TS issues
-  [] Clean up and refactor
+  [✅] Ensure jokes have an id, and match the rest of the json file [] Clean up and refactor
-  [] Ensure jokes have an id, and match the rest of the json file [] Add nice jokes
+  [] Add nice jokes
   [] Best practices of building a tutorial code.
-Check other people's repos - maybe Kent or Eve.
   [] Add error component
   [] Test manually
   [] Write tests?